Rock – Ice – Scrambling

 YOUR RESPONSIBILITIES.
 Read the Club’s “About” pages for information on your responsibilities and the participation statement.
 Club members do not provide “instruction”, but many members have a wealth of experience that they are willing to share.

 WHERE ARE WE GOING THIS WEEK?
 Check the Club’s public Facebook page (pinned post) for latest information and any last minute changes.
-Provisional dates are:
+Winter sessions are:

 CLIMBING COORDINATOR.
 Ben Watson is the Club’s Climbing Coordinator.
 Contact Ben Watson for more information regarding the Club’s climbing activities.